Big Sky Conference adding Southern Utah, Utah Tech in 2026

 In this Dec.
 2, 2017, photo, Weber State and Southern Utah University meet at the coin toss before an FCS Playoff second-round game in Cedar City.

-The additions would bring the Big Sky to 11 full members, with 13 in football, 11 in basketball and volleyball, and 10 playing women’s soccer.
+The additions bring the Big Sky to 11 full members, with 13 in football, 11 in basketball and volleyball, and 10 playing women’s soccer.
 With Sacramento State exiting the conference after the 2025-26 school year, bringing on SUU and UTU also keeps the Big Sky in line for automatic NCAA Tournament berths in softball and men’s golf, giving each of those sports seven teams.

 The moves add stability to softball and men’s golf while giving a welcome boost to women’s soccer.
 Basketball coaches may soon need to vote on if the league will stay at 18 conference games or go back to 20, like the league staged when SUU and North Dakota previously called the Big Sky home.